tlent/sick-fits/README.md

 This is my work for the [Advanced React and GraphQL course](https://advancedreact.com/) by Wes Bos.

 My final version of the project can be seen [here](https://sickfits-frontend.now.sh).
+It may take a while to load the first time because now.sh sleeps free-tier deployments that haven't received a request recently.

 # Sick Fits